Networking to Nowhere: How Gender Inequality Persists in Tech

 I am a sociologist and I study gender inequalities in the workplace, with a focus on innovation industries like tech and academic science.
 I am an Assistant Professor of Sociology at California State University, San Bernardino and a faculty affiliate of Stanford University's VMware Women's Leadership Innovation Lab.

-I earned my Ph.D. in Sociology from Northeastern University with a Graduate Certificate in Women's, Gender, and Sexuality Studies.
 I regularly teach sociology courses on research methods, education, science & technology, and gender.

-FOLLOW along on x @ethelmickey and bluesky @ethelmickey.bsky.social.
+FOLLOW along on LinkedIn

 EMAIL ethel.mickey@csusb.edu